-- Do not change the IP configuration settings, especially on systems with running VMs, without the advice and knowledge of your network administrator.
-Doing so could make the system and all its VMs inaccessible. - 2.
-If you change the Static System IP address, any MAC addresses automatically assigned to the VMs will change when the VMs reboot, because the Stratus Redundant Linux software generates MAC addresses for the VMs based on the system IP address.
-To prevent changes to the MAC address for a VM (for example, to support software applications that are licensed on a MAC-address basis), set a persistent MAC address as described in Assigning a Specific MAC Address to a Virtual Machine.

-3. You must use the ztC Console to change IP addresses.
+Do not change the IP configuration settings, especially on systems with running VMs, without the advice and knowledge of your network administrator.
+Doing so could make the system and all its VMs inaccessible.

+- 2. If you change the Static System IP address, any MAC addresses automatically assigned to the VMs will change when the VMs reboot, because the Stratus Redundant Linux software generates MAC addresses for the VMs based on the system IP address.
+To prevent changes to the MAC address for a VM (for example, to support software applications that are licensed on a MAC-address basis), set a persistent MAC address as described in Assigning a Specific MAC Address to a Virtual Machine. - 3.
+You must use the ztC Console to change IP addresses.
 Do not use Linux tools.

-- The procedure you use to configure IP settings depends on whether the ztC Edge system stays on the same subnet or moves to a new subnet.
-If you need to move a ztC Edge system to a new subnet, redeploy the system to clear its network settings before moving it, as described in Redeploying a ztC Edge System. - Changing IP settings for a new subnet typically includes changing the node's physical network connections (for example, disconnecting and then re-attaching network cables if moving the PMs).
+The procedure you use to configure IP settings depends on whether the ztC Edge system stays on the same subnet or moves to a new subnet.
+If you need to move a ztC Edge system to a new subnet, redeploy the system to clear its network settings before moving it, as described in Redeploying a ztC Edge System.

+- 2. Changing IP settings for a new subnet typically includes changing the node's physical network connections (for example, disconnecting and then re-attaching network cables if moving the PMs).
 Before you disconnect cables from nodes, you must shut down the nodes.
-For this, you have the option of using the Save and Shutdown button in the IP Configuration section of the Preferences page.
+For this, you have the option of using the Save and Shutdown button in the IP Configuration section of the Preferences page. - In a system licensed for one node, the IP Configuration page displays settings for only one node.